jordanbardwell/EndpointLocalAdministrator/README.md

 **Note: Currently, this solution utilizes PowerShell to add and remove local administrators.
 Once Microsoft _further develops the Graph API for Account Protection_, I will re-work the solution and switch it over to that.**

+This app utilizes some components from Microsoft's Fluent UI.
+I'm not a UI person, but I wanted to make this feel somewhat nice.

 ## Features
 - Add user permanently as a local administrator
 - Add user temporarily as a local administrator